 by anthony on 02/23/11 at 6:20 pm

-Instead of giving users the Ok button to confirm the action they want to do, it’s more efficient and effective to give users a button that’s labeled with the specific action.
+Instead of giving users the ‘Ok’ button to confirm the action they want to do, it’s more efficient and effective to give users a button that’s labeled with the specific action.
 ‘Ok’ is not a specific action.
 It’s an exclamation.
-When users click the ‘Ok’ button, they’re not just saying okay, they want to do a specific action.
+When users click the ‘Ok’ button, they’re not saying “okay”, they’re doing a specific action.